tylerlight071/Nexus-Pet-Portal/README.md

 ## System Requirements 💻

-FurEver Friends is developed using Python.
+Nexus Pet Portal is developed using Python.
 To run this application from the source code, you need:

 - Python 3.12 or higher
 - pip (Python Package Installer)

 ## Future Plans 🚀

-We're constantly working to improve FurEver Friends and add new features.
+We're constantly working to improve Nexus Pet Portal and add new features.
 Here are some of the updates we're planning:

 - Animal medical records
 - User schedule for hours and events